puppetlabs/puppetserver/documentation/known_issues.markdown

 or `/etc/default/puppetserver`, depending on upon your distribution.
 Note that the service will need to be restarted in order for this change to take effect.

-## OpenBSD JRuby Compatibility Issues

-[SERVER-14](https://tickets.puppet.com/browse/SERVER-14): While we don't ship official packages or provide official support for OpenBSD, we would very much like for users to be able to run Puppet Server on it.
-Current versions of JRuby have a bug in their POSIX support on OpenBSD that prevents Puppet Server from running.
-We will try to work with the JRuby team to see if they can get a fix in for this, and upgrade to a newer JRuby when a fix becomes available.
-It might also be possible to patch the Puppet Ruby code to work around this issue.

 ## Puppet Server Master Fails to Connect to Load-Balanced Servers with Different SSL Certificates

 [SERVER-207](https://tickets.puppet.com/browse/SERVER-207): Intermittent